bryophyta/cultural-evo-models/README.md

-# Cultural evolution models
+# Social learning models

-Miscellaneous models relating in one way or another to cultural evolution.
+Miscellaneous models relating in one way or another to social learning and evolutionary processes on network graphs.

 ## Urn-based signalling (`signal_learning_game.ipynb`)